aremath/hmc-reconciliation-graph/README.md

 > DTLMedian.py filename dup_cost transfer_cost loss_cost [-r] [-c]

-So, the user must enter the name of the file from which to take the data (in .newick format) as well as the costs associated with a duplication event, transfer event, and loss event, respectively.
-By default, all valid calls will return the full median reconciliation, however the user may add to the output by including the options shown below, with a newline separating each different value returned.
+`filename` is the path to a `.newick` file containing the two trees and the tip mapping.
+The cost parameters specify the relative frequency of duplication, transfer and loss.
+By default, all valid calls will return the full median reconciliation, however the user may add to the output by including the options shown below.

 #### Optional Flags